fbpx

 What is the status of the research in aerogel-based packaging?

-With the study of Aerogel’s properties, significant improvements (such as low thermal conductivity, lightweight, etc.) were found when compared with currently used packaging materials.
-But, there is very little information about its usage in primary packaging.
-This could be due to a lack of experiments, and the corporate world’s comfortable dependence on plastic materials.
+The study of Aerogel’s properties found significant improvements (such as low thermal conductivity, lightweight, etc.) compared with currently used packaging materials.
+However, very little information is available about its usage in primary packaging.
+This could be due to a lack of experiments and the corporate world’s comfortable dependence on plastic materials.

 Many research papers, publications, and journals have mentioned using this material in conjunction with other materials to impart favorable characteristics to the final material.
-We believe that this research could pave the way for aerogels to be used in mainstream packaging, and consequently replace currently used packaging materials.
+We believe this research could pave the way for aerogels to be used in mainstream packaging and, consequently, replace the currently used packaging materials.

-But, its usability in everyday life and in real-life scenarios is yet to be established.
-So, we thought of digging deeper into various research publications to see some experiments that might guide us into aerogels.
+However, its usability in everyday life and real-life scenarios has yet to be established.
+So, we thought of digging deeper into various research publications to find some experiments that might guide us into aerogels.
 Here is what we found.

 Polyvinyl alcohol packaging incorporated with silica aerogel for chocolate wrapping